xyxiaoyou/spark/docs/configuration.md

   <td><code>spark.files</code></td>
   <td></td>
   <td>
     Comma-separated list of files to be placed in the working directory of each executor.
+Globs are allowed.
   </td>
 </tr>
 <tr>
   <td><code>spark.submit.pyFiles</code></td>
   <td></td>
   <td>
     Comma-separated list of .zip, .egg, or .py files to place on the PYTHONPATH for Python apps.
+Globs are allowed.
   </td>
 </tr>
 <tr>
   <td><code>spark.jars</code></td>
   <td></td>
   <td>
-    Comma-separated list of local jars to include on the driver and executor classpaths.
+    Comma-separated list of jars to include on the driver and executor classpaths.
+Globs are allowed.
   </td>
 </tr>
 <tr>
   <td><code>spark.jars.packages</code></td>
   <td></td>
   <td>
-    Comma-separated list of maven coordinates of jars to include on the driver and executor classpaths.
-Will search the local maven repo, then maven central and any additional remote repositories given by <code>spark.jars.ivy</code>.
-The format for the coordinates should be groupId:artifactId:version.
+    Comma-separated list of Maven coordinates of jars to include on the driver and executor classpaths.
+The coordinates should be groupId:artifactId:version.
+If <code>spark.jars.ivySettings</code>
+    is given artifacts will be resolved according to the configuration in the file, otherwise artifacts will be searched for in the local maven repo, then maven central and finally any additional remote repositories given by the command-line option <code>--repositories</code>.
+For more details, see
+    <a href="submitting-applications.html#advanced-dependency-management">Advanced Dependency Management</a>.
   </td>
 </tr>
 <tr>